Buona Sera, Firenze: Touring Florence

 Florence and each of these destinations/experiences truly made it a dream vacation to Italy!

-Although hundreds of movies have chosen places in Florence to film sequences in and I’ve mentioned a few above, here are a few more note-worthy English-language movies that filmed in and around the city – from oldest to newest.
+Although hundreds of movies and books have featured Florence (I’ve mentioned a few films above), here are a few more note-worthy English-language novels and movies that filmed in and around the city – from oldest to newest.

 Silent film stars and sisters Lillian Gish and Dorothy Gish co-starred in a couple of movies during the 1920s that filmed in Florence.
 Orphans of the Storm (1921) is set in the French Revolution, but was filmed in Florence and New York.
 Romola (1924) is set in Renaissance Florence, and co-stars William Powell, Ronald Colman, and Charles Lane.

 Prince of Foxes (1949), a historical drama with Tyrone Power, Orson Welles, Wanda Hendrix, and Everett Sloane.
 Filming for Prince of Foxes took place in Rome, San Marino, Lazio, Venice, and Tuscany – Siena and Florence.